 in FP7 and Horizon 2020, is the member of the consortium who is the principal point of contact on behalf of the members of the consortium in relations with the Commission or the relevant funding body.
 The coordinator is identified as such in the Grant Agreement.

 is the legal right granted to an author, composer, playwright, publisher or distributor to the exclusive publication, production, sale, or distribution of a literary, musical, dramatic, or artistic work.

 the Community Research and Development Information System is the European Commission's primary public repository and portal to disseminate information on all EU-funded research projects and their results in the broadest sense.

 is the Programme for the Competitiveness of Enterprises and Small and Medium-sized Enterprises, which runs from 2014 to 2020.
 It is an EU-funded programme meant to support enterprises and SMEs, in particular through measures aimed at facilitating their internationalisation, access to market, and access to finance.
 It is the successor to the Entrepreneurship and Innovation programme (EIP) under CIP.

 a practice of intentional imitation of a genuine article and selling it under a genuine article’s brand name without the brand owner’s authorization with the intent to take advantage of the superior value of the imitated product.

 are the measures taken by customs authorities against counterfeiting and piracy when goods suspected of infringing intellectual property rights are entering a customs territory in the EU.
 Such measures can be taken on the authorities’ own initiative or upon explicit request from a right holder.
-When goods suspected of infringing its intellectual property rights enter the territory of a Member State, the right holder may file a Customs Detention Order at the relevant customs authorities.
+When goods suspected of infringing its intellectual property rights enter the territory of a Member State, the right holder may file an application for action at the relevant customs authorities.
 Customs actions are an important instrument for the enforcement of IP rights.